markhgn/markhgn.github.io/_posts/2015-03-19-social-chain.md

 > “There's no bigger sucker than a gullible marketer convinced they're missing a trend.”

-Update: I've reinstated this post as of March 2016.
+__Update:__ I've reinstated this post as of March 2016.
 I took it down a few months ago after Steve Bartlett of the Social Chain got in touch with me on Twitter and claimed it contained inaccuracies.
-I asked him to send me corrections and offered him a right-of-reply and promptly forgot all about it but seeing as he not only failed to get back in touch but then deleted those tweets I can only assume there is nothing in dispute.
+I asked him to send me corrections and offered him a right-of-reply and promptly forgot all about it.
+Seeing as he not only failed to get back in touch but then deleted those tweets I can only assume there is nothing in dispute.